Tips for Bringing Home a New Cat or Kitten

 - Windows and balconies: Keep them closed or ensure that each window has a secure screen in place.

 - Plants: Cats enjoy eating plants.
 Make sure you don't have poisonous plants in the house.
-Some common toxic plants can be found on the ASPCA Pet Poison Control website.

 - Hazardous items: Often seen as toys by cats, electric cords, hair bands, string, balls, needles, cords, and beads can be dangerous if chewed or swallowed.